AlexAdvent/Tensorflow/TensorFlow and its architecture/TensorFlow.md

 # Convolutional Neural Networks With Tensorflow

 ---
-### Goal
-In this notebook, we're going to create Convolution Neural Networks with the help of tensorflow Library. we will build and train a CNN from scratch.
-In this notebook we are use tensorflow library. so lets begin the journey of CNN.

 ### Learning Objectives
 1.   create CNN network from scratch.
 2.   understanding what is convolution.
 3. Train your model and visualize the prediction.

-### Getting Started
-we will begin by importing some useful packages and the dataset you will use to build and train our model.

 #### MNIST Dataset
-The training images our discriminator will be using is from a dataset called [MNIST](http://yann.lecun.com/exdb/mnist/).
+We will train cnn network on dataset called [MNIST](http://yann.lecun.com/exdb/mnist/).
 It contains 60,000 images of handwritten digits, from 0 to 9, like these:

 ![dataset image](https://miro.medium.com/max/700/1*LyRlX__08q40UJohhJG9Ow.png)

+---

 ## Convolution Neural Network
 ### Convolution layer